junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Placed on the Union Calendar, Calendar No. 139.
 - 2015-06-25 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 114-187.
 - 2015-06-25 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 114-187.
+- 2015-07-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-07-13 — Considered as unfinished business. (consideration: CR H5104-5105)
+- 2015-07-13 — Considered under suspension of the rules. (consideration: CR H5101-5102)
+- 2015-07-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2499.
+- 2015-07-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-13 — Mr. Chabot moved to suspend the rules and pass the bill, as amended.
+- 2015-07-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 434). (text: CR H5101)
+- 2015-07-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 434).(text: CR H5101)